 - Encourage you to start a software project of your own

 As our first project, we picked arguably the most popular software development tool on the planet - Git.
+Git programming has become an essential skill for developers over the years and we hope to do our part to help educate the masses on it's inner workings.
 We checked out the initial commit of Git's codebase, thoroughly documented it with inline comments, and wrote a guidebook detailing the code step by step.
 We're offering this book in various digital and print formats - scroll down for details!

-In the future we plan to add to our series by documenting the initial commits of other popular software programs including MongoDB, Bitcoin, and more.
+In the future we plan add to our series by releasing more guidebooks for developers and documenting the initial commits of other popular software programs including MongoDB, Bitcoin, and more.

 The Baby Git Guidebook for Developers is intended to accompany the Baby Git project created by Jacob Stopak.

 Baby Git refers to the very first version of the Git codebase written by Linus Torvalds (the creator of Linux) in 2005.
 Baby Git is written in the C programming language and consists of about 1,000 lines of code and a total of 7 commands, and they actually work.
 The simplicity and "smallness" of the code make Baby Git the perfect codebase for you to study to learn how the code works.
 The fact that one of the most popular and useful tools in software development history is so simple to understand directly from its initial code is an amazing thing.
 This guidebook makes the learning experience even easier, by delving into Git's original C code in detail to help you learn what makes Git tick.

 Check out our blog for free chapter samples from our guidebooks and to learn how some of the most popular software programs were created!